 Any professional who has had the training maybe involved in carrying out the GCP with a family and all professionals are welcome to contribute towards the completion of the GCP2.

-Additional information and resources about neglect can be found by following the links below:
+Additional information and resources about the Graded Care Profile 2 can be found by following the links below:

 Information Leaflet for young people

 Information leaflet for Parents

 Pan Beds Video on the Graded Care Profile

 To view the Pan Bedfordshire Neglect Strategy please click here

 To view the Pan Bedfordshire Interagency Child Protection Procedures please click on these links Neglect procedure